pgaertig/nginx-big-upload/README.md

         # Should output line similar to:
         #   libluajit-5.1.so.2 => /usr/local/lib/libluajit-5.1.so.2 (0x00002aec3f2a2000)
         #   libluajit-5.1.so.2 => /usr/lib/x86_64-linux-gnu/libluajit-5.1.so.2 (0x00007f702a8b1000)
-        # The important is to have word `jit`, without that it
+        # The important is to have word `jit`, without it nginx will use base
-        # means nginx will use base Lua interpreter, then check LUAJIT paths.
+        # Lua interpreter, check LUAJIT paths.

 - Download `nginx-big-upload` files somewhere.
 Set up `$package_path` variable and `content_by_lua_file` directive to dowload location.
 Remember that all relative paths are relative to nginx config file.